 Central Texas Tenant Rights

 Lawyer Referral Service of Central Texas (LRS) in Austin, Texas can help resolve disputes between a tenant and landlord.
-As a tenant in Texas, you have a right to consult a lawyer in Austin should you feel that you have been wronged.
+As a tenant in Texas, you have a right to consult an Austin Tx real estate lawyer should you feel that you have been wronged.

 As a tenant, you have the right to your security deposit 30 days after you leave the premises, assuming you have provided the landlord with a written forwarding address.
 Holding your security deposit longer than 30 days is illegal provided you have followed all the terms of your legal agreement.
 If the landlord withholds part or all of the security deposit, they have to provide written notice and invoice showing the reason why it has been withheld—this, too, has to be done within 30 days.
 Tenants may be able to sue landlords if they believe they have unjustly been denied.
 Security deposits are one of the most common issues between landlords and tenants in the U.S.

 In many cases, landlords are required to disclose information such as details about security deposits, hidden fees, move-in checklists, utility arrangements, and maintenance arrangements.
 Other issues such as health hazards, smoking regulations, or recent room flooding or damage must be disclosed to tenants.

 Landlords must also disclose, either orally or in writing, any hidden aspects of the property such as mold or asbestos.
 Failure of the landlord to disclose information may lead tenants to financial compensation if they incurred losses as a result of the failure to disclose.
 Several nondisclosure statutes can carry hefty fines.
 Consult a Texas real estate attorney if you have any doubts about your living situation.